-Your communications with a military chaplain a "PRIVILEGED," meaning that they will be kept strictest confidence and not be revealed to anyo without your consent.
-You may prefer to explor highly sensitive or personal concerns with a chaplain because of this assurance.
+Your communications with a military chaplain are "PRIVILEGED," meaning that they will be kept in strictest confidence and not be revealed to anyone without your consent.
+You may prefer to explore highly sensitive or personal concerns with a chaplain because of this assurance.